What Christ Fellowship Members May Expect From Pastoral Counseling with Our Elders

 These few pointers should help you better understand, appreciate, and support the elders of Christ Fellowship in their role as counselors in your own life and in the life of our church.

-*Adapted from “Consent to Counsel,” a document used by Reigning Grace Counseling Center, Kansas City, Missouri.
+The above is adapted from “Consent to Counsel,” a document used by Reigning Grace Counseling Center, Kansas City, Missouri.